Update & Upgrade

 1. Update & Upgrade Window

-- Release tree shows available releases.
+- The release tree shows available releases.
 The currently installed release is displayed in green and marked as "current".
-If the window identifies a new suitable update release, it displays it in magenta and marks it as "recommended".
+Recommended releases are shown in magenta and highlighted it as "recommended".

-- Release descripion shows a short description of the selected release.
+- The panel below the release tree shows description of the currently selected release.

 An update process initiated through the Download & Install button goes through three stages:

-As downloads are by default stored to an OS-specific temporary location, they get deleted after system restart.
-To make the update feature save all binaries to a permanent location set up the Download Directory parameter in the Update & Upgrade preferences.
+Downloads are by default stored to an OS-specific temporary location.
+On Linux/Unix they get deleted after system restart.
+To save all binaries to a permanent location set up the Download Directory parameter in the Preferences (8).

-- An update task is created and configured.
+- If the product doesn't require a restart it installs right away.
+Otherwise an update task is created and configured.
 It is a standalone thread (routine) which registers with the Java Virtual Machine (JVM) to get called as part of the Java shut down sequence.
 A successful set up of the update task gets reflected in the GUI.
 The release tree of the Update & Upgrade window displays the corresponding release in red and marks it as "ready to install".
 The OK button gets enabled and the Download & Install button changes into Cancel Installation:

 To save the planned update leave the window with OK.

-- Exit menu item or through the OS provided Close button in the window header.
-The update can be actually cancelled or changed through the Update & Upgrade window until the application gets finished.
+- As the update task is called on Java exit the actual update of installed files is not carried out until the application is properly finished through the Exit menu item or through the OS provided Close button in the window header.
+The update can be cancelled or changed until then through the Update & Upgrade window.
 Do not kill the Robot application through the system means such as the Task Manager on Windows or xkill on Unix/Linux because it will cancel the update task.

 The update is performed in several steps: